The Permanent Endowment Fund

 2.1.Initial Committee’s Membership Selection.
 For the original Committee, one (1) non-Circle member shall have a three (3) year term, one (1) non-Circle member shall have a two (2) year term and one (1) non-Circle member shall have a term of one (1) year.
 Members of the Circle on the Committee serve in accord with their terms on the Circle.
 The original Committee will be proposed by the Executive Committee of FCM and appointed by the Circle within forty-five (45) days following the approval of this Policy by the Circle.
 For this purpose a year begins with the end of the Summer Meeting of the Circle and concludes with the end of the next Summer Meeting of the Circle.

-member on the Committee, the newly approved member will become a Committee member
+Circle member on the Committee, the newly approved member will become a Committee

-immediately.
-Regarding non-Circle committee members, the Executive Committee of the Circle
+member immediately.
+Regarding non-Circle committee members, the Executive Committee

-Endowment Committee member candidates.
-The candidates shall be voted upon by the
+additional Endowment Committee member candidates.
+The candidates shall be voted upon

 Committee membership must always be odd in number.